 See, the key point here is that just because something is based on subjective valuations or experiences doesn’t mean that we can’t make objective statements about it.
-We can see this clearly enough when it comes to things other than goodness/badness, like our emotions and tactile sensations.
+This is something we can see clearly enough when it comes to things other than goodness/badness, like our emotions and tactile sensations.
 Let’s say, for instance, that you burn your hand on a hot stove.
 The pain you feel from that experience is entirely subjective, true.
 But the fact that the pain exists is not.
 It’s not just a matter of opinion whether burning your hand causes you pain; it’s an objective fact that the universe in which you burn your hand contains more pain than an otherwise identical universe in which you don’t burn your hand.
 That’s not because painfulness is some inherent physical property of hot stoves; the subjective experience of hurting is what constitutes pain.
 But it’s because of that subjectivity-based definition that we can objectively say that some things are more painful than others.
 When we say that hot stoves are objectively more painful than room-temperature stoves, what we’re saying is that they objectively produce more of that subjective experience known as pain.

 Similarly, take something like disgust.
 We can all agree that disgust is an inherently subjective valuation, not something that exists independently “out there” in the universe.
 The only way something can be called disgusting is if someone thinks it’s disgusting.
 And yet, it’s also possible to say that a hypothetical universe in which (say) everyone was asked to examine a bowl of vomit would objectively contain more disgust than an otherwise-identical universe in which everyone was asked to examine a bowl of roses.
 Despite the fact that disgust is a purely subjective valuation, we can nonetheless say objectively that certain universe-states will contain more or less disgust than others.
 Again, just because something is based on subjective valuations doesn’t mean that we can’t make objective statements about it.